How to start a Privacy protection business

 Even for companies whose core businesses are not online, the need to collect, process, store, and transmit information electronically is essential.
 Every business therefore needs to ensure that its policies and procedures reflect the legal framework governing this area.
 It is good company practice to adopt a privacy policy that provides the basic framework for all data protection compliance activities.

-READ ALSO: How To Get Rich Providing Banking and Payment Services In Africa
+READ ALSO: How To Start a Movie Theatre Business In Africa

 Privacy policy must be properly communicated and supported by training to ensure that staff members, including management, are aware of the rules and understand them.
 Guidance and other educational materials should also be made available and easily accessible.
 Compliance with relevant policies must be regularly monitored and breaches sanctioned.
 Contracts with third-party delegates should be reviewed to ensure that they too contain provisions regarding the protection of private data.
 It is also advisable that organizations undergo independent data security audits periodically.
 A well-constructed and comprehensive policy can provide a solution for competing interests and so represents an effective risk-management tool.